uptonking/note4yaoo/lib-collab-community-sync.md

 forbesmyester/SyncIt
 - Browser/Server communication should be abstracted so either http or websockets can be used.
 In Clibu I use Websockets.

 - yjs.
-There is a good CRDT imlemenation that allows 100% synchronisation.
+There is a good CRDT implementation that allows 100% synchronisation.
   - Its used in production and very easy to use.
   - I really think you should look at this, because its a leap frog technology.
 The way CouchDB and others work is to use the `Last Write Wins` which does not guarantee that all changes on a type ( or datbase row as it were) that are from many offline users does resolve without anyones data being overwritten.
   - 👉🏻 The interesting thing about y.js is that all the reconciliation happens clientside.